wilzbach/screenchange/README.md

 ### Options

     -m|--mode	  sets the mode (see below)
-    -1|--first	  sets the internal screen (has priority before input) -2|--second     sets the external screen (has priority before input) -p|--primary    swaps the primary screen (default is the internal)
+    -1|--first	  sets the first screen (has priority before input) -2|--second     sets the second screen (has priority before input) -p|--primary    swaps the primary screen (default is the internal)

 ### Modes